9 dead, 26 injured in shooting in Dayton, Ohio

 RELATED: Nonprofit marks El Paso shooting as 250th mass shooting in the U.S. for 2019

-"I think the question has to be raised, why does Dayton have to be the 250th mass shooting in America?"
-Whaley said at a 7 a.m. press conference.

 A family assistance center was set up at the Dayton Convention Center, and those looking for information can call 937-333-8430.
-The FBI is assisting with the investigation.
+The community blood bank is supporting the hospitals, and officials will have more information on how to help in the coming hours.

+Dayton PD is handling the investigation, with assistance from the FBI as well as other unnamed resources.
+The next press conference with Mayor Whaley is scheduled for 1p.m., and then the police department will have a news briefing with more details at 3 p.m.

 RELATED: 'Absolutely heartbroken.'
 Ohio Gov. Mike DeWine releases statement on Dayton mass shooting